brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

    );
 ```

-Please note the following request format needs to be followed
+Please note when calling a curl command the following request format needs to be followed:
 ```
 {
   "model": "gpt-3.5-turbo",